Bogdan933/Quiz-App---Project-2/README.md

 After all file paths were thoroughly checked, the website could load everything.
 This fixed the issue.

 Bug 5.
-Update 1:
-- Trying to get the timer to reset after each question is being answered.

 ### Validator Testing